 The best comparison I can make for the channels generated by the YRGBK script is to look at the color set as a kind of color mode, or color model.
 Like CMYK, the colors can be printed if you have decent control over the variables.
 With a few adjustments the color channels can be used to create custom color separations.
+Looking at YRGBK as a color Mode, which can be printed or used to create custom separations, helps to understand its capabilities and limitations

 In this video I am using the script to begin a custom color separation in Adobe Photoshop® CC.
 I check the Custom black, Gray and the Color Settings options.
 This generates a gray channel and displays the Black options and the Color Settings preferences.